glyph/Fritter/docs/trees.rst

    :start-after: # showfunc
    :end-before: # end showfunc

-Now we can schedule some work, first in the child...
+Now we can schedule some work, first in the branch...

 .. literalinclude:: tree_example.py
-   :start-after: # childcalls
+   :start-after: # branchcalls
-   :end-before: # parentcalls
+   :end-before: # trunkcalls

-... then in the parent ...
+... then in the trunk ...

 .. literalinclude:: tree_example.py
-   :start-after: # parentcalls
+   :start-after: # trunkcalls
    :end-before: # endcalls

-So now we have a child that is going to run some code at 1, 2, and 3 seconds, and a parent primed to do the same.
-But, we can pause the child!
+So now we have a branch that is going to run some code at 1, 2, and 3 seconds, and a trunk primed to do the same.
+But, we can pause the branch!
 So let's see what happens if we let one call run, pause, let another one run, unpause, and run the rest.